Drug information

 • Participants have had HIV RNA <50 copies/mL for at least 15 months and have CD4 counts >500 cells/mm3 at screening.

-Selected Study Results: Results presented at CROI 2023 showed that the groups receiving dual bNAb treatment had a significant delay in time to viral rebound during ATI, as compared to groups receiving placebos only or lefitolimod plus placebo.
-The addition of lefitolimod to dual bNAb treatment did not confer any additional effect on viral control compared to dual bNAb treatment alone.18
+Selected Study Results: Results published in Nature Medicine (2023) and presented at CROI 2023 showed that the groups receiving dual bNAb treatment had a significant delay in the time to viral rebound during ART interruption, as compared to groups receiving placebos only or lefitolimod plus placebo.
+The addition of lefitolimod to dual bNAb treatment did not confer any additional effect on viral control compared to dual bNAb treatment alone.17,18

 Adverse Events